ecmwf/open-ecpds/docs/transfer-modules/azure.md

 | `azure.numBuffers` | `5` | Maximum number of concurrent block upload buffers (parallelism) |
 | `azure.chunkSize` | `0` (disabled) | Flux buffer chunk size when reading the input stream (0 = unbuffered).
 Rarely needs changing. |

+!!! info "Memory usage"
+    Peak memory per transfer for files at or above `azure.multipartSize` (or of unknown size) is `numBuffers × blockSize` (e.g. defaults: 5 × 10 KB ≈ **50 KB**; the high-throughput example
+    below: 10 × 4 MB = **40 MB**).
+Smaller files use a single synchronous PUT that streams directly with negligible memory overhead — unlike the S3 module, Azure has no full-buffering option and no chunked-encoding memory multiplier.

+!!! tip "Memory Estimator"
+    Open the host's edit page and click the **Memory Estimator** button in the *Options* panel (S3 and Azure hosts only) to compute these peaks live for the `azure.*` properties currently in the editor (including unsaved edits), across a range of file sizes.

 ### Integrity & overwrite

 | Option | Default | Description |